sim31/frapps/concepts/apps/of2/README.md

 The working code-name for this new software package is "ORDAO" (optimistic respect-based DAO).

-Current scope (components of Optimism Fractal that would be changed):
+Scope of the upgrade (components of Optimism Fractal that would be replaced):

 * [Smart contracts](https://github.com/Optimystics/op-fractal-sc);
 * [Breakout room submission frontend](https://github.com/Optimystics/op-fractal-frontend);